For Brokers

 aka AI hallucination

 Financial loss suffered by a third party arising from a hallucination or other negligent error or misstatement caused by a generative AI output.
-For example, the hotel chain's chatbot that quotes a rate the brand can't honor.

 IP Infringement and Personal Injury